 Assignment is another operation that requires special attention for classes containing pointers to run-time arrays (or other structures).
-Like the copy constructor, there is a default predefined assignment operation that does byte-by-byte copying.
-But for the same reason as given earlier, an assignment statement s2Copy = s2;
+Like the copy constructor, the default assignment operation does byte-by-byte copying.
+With it, the assignment statement s2Copy = s2;

-would produce the same situation pictured earlier; the ArrayPtr data members of both s2 and s2Copy would both point to the same anonymous array.
+will give the same situation described earlier; the myArrayPtr data members of both s2 and s2Copy would both point to the same anonymous array.

-Again, what is needed is to overload the assignment operator (operator=) so that it creates a distinct copy of the stack being assigned.
+What is needed is to overload the assignment operator (operator=) so that it creates a distinct copy of the stack being assigned.

+'''

-Recall that operator= must be a member function.
-Thus, an assignment stLeft = stRight;
+operator= must be a member function.
+So an assignment

+stLeft = stRight;

 will be translated by the compiler as

 stLeft.operator=(stRight);

+'''